mianmaki/Python-speedcubing-timer/README.md

 ### Scramble generation

 The program constantly generates a random move and checks its validity.
-For example, the program is constantly checking that no two moves are moving the same face.
+For example, the program is constantly checking that no two consecutive moves are moving the same face.

 ### Timer